Font size:

-Fulfilling the Memorial’s mission, preserving its authenticity and educating people about the history of Auschwitz necessitate financial resources that exceed the Museum’s capacity.
-Therefore, funds received from multiple sources, including in-house revenues, grants from the Polish Ministry of Culture and National Heritage, the Auschwitz-Birkenau Foundation, and the European Union, hold great significance.
+Fulfilling the Memorial’s mission, preserving its authenticity, and educating people about the history of Auschwitz require financial resources that exceed the Museum’s capacity.
+Therefore, funds from multiple sources, including in-house revenues, grants from the Polish Ministry of Culture and National Heritage, and the Auschwitz-Birkenau Foundation hold great significance.

 The Auschwitz-Birkenau State Museum and Memorial imposes an obligation of remembrance and education on future generations throughout the world.